Rehabilitation Center ‘Predolenie L”, Moscow

 Founded in 1992, the Rehabilitation Center “Preodolenie L” in Moscow provides training, education, and physical therapy for disabled children from orphanages and low income families.
 The goal of the Center is to prepare children to be fully active members of society.
-The center has been recognized by the Russian Government as one of the best facilities promoting social education and rehabilitation for children with special needs.
 The Center prides itself on its unique equine therapy program for children with disabilities.
 While riding horses, children feel a unique spirit of freedom and relaxation: no need to sit in a wheelchair, hold onto crutches or grasp someone’s hand.

 Rehabilitation Center "Inspiration" was founded in 1999 and provides services to children between the ages of 6 months and 18 years with various physical and mental disabilities who are either orphans or come from low-income families.
-Hundreds of children benefit from participating in activities offered at the center and 40 children currently reside on the grounds.
-In 2016 and spring 2017, the RCWS awarded the center a grant to cover food for 6 months, educational equipment and heating.
+The main goal of the Center is to help children to integrate into society through rehabilitation.
+There are several long-term, permanent programs provided by the Center such as a Theater Studio, a hippo therapy program, and a hairdresser vocational training studio.
+There are also classes offered at the Center - school preparatory classes, mathematics, art studio, English class, speech therapy, and vocal studio.
+Hundreds of children have benefited from participating in activities offered at the center and 40 children currently reside on the grounds.
+In 2018, RCWS provided funds towards for food, heating, renovation, educational equipment, art supplies, and rehabilitation programs, totaling $15,000.

 Charitable Organization for Parents of Disabled Children "GOORDI", Ryazan